enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

              apiVersion: v2
              name: myKmsPluginFoo
              endpoint: unix:///tmp/socketfile.sock
-             cachesize: 100
              timeout: 3s
          - kms:
+             apiVersion: v2
              name: myKmsPluginBar
              endpoint: unix:///tmp/socketfile.sock
-             cachesize: 100
              timeout: 3s
    ```

 Setting `--encryption-provider-config-automatic-reload` to `true` collapses all health checks to a single health check endpoint.
 Individual health checks are only available when KMS v1 providers are in use and the encryption config is not auto-reloaded.

-Following table summarizes the health check endpoints for each KMS version:
+The following table summarizes the health check endpoints for each KMS version:

 | KMS configurations        | Without Automatic Reload           | With Automatic Reload  |
 | ------------------------- |------------------------------------| -----------------------|